HunterKart/proficiency-faculty-evaluation/docs/prd.md

 #### **Overall UX Vision**

 The user experience will embody **Modern, Data-Centric Professionalism**.
 The interface must feel clean, intuitive, and trustworthy, visually communicating a significant upgrade from traditional university systems.
 The design should prioritize clarity and ease-of-use, presenting complex evaluation data through simple, digestible visualizations.
-The design should actively avoid the cluttered, table-heavy, and visually dated aesthetic common in traditional enterprise portals. **Clarity and intuitive data visualization are the primary goals.**
+The design should actively avoid the cluttered, table-heavy, and visually dated aesthetic common in traditional enterprise portals. **Clarity and intuitive data visualization are the primary goals**.

 #### **Core Screens and Views**

--   **Students:** Login, Dashboard (view teachers to evaluate), Evaluation History, Profile Management.
+-   **Students:** Login, Dashboard, Evaluation History, Profile Management.
-    -   **Student Dashboard Update:** The main dashboard will default to a "Pending Evaluations" view, presented in a clear matrix or table format showing teachers yet to be evaluated.
-It will also offer a user-selectable "Card View."
-A secondary tab will be available to show "Completed Evaluations" for the current, active period.
-The existing "Evaluation History" page in the sidebar will remain the primary location for viewing all submissions from all past periods.
+    -   The Student Dashboard will feature two tabs: "Pending Evaluations" (default) and "Completed Evaluations" for the current, active period.
+The "Pending Evaluations" view will default to a clear **matrix or table format**, with a user-selectable control to switch to a **card-based view**.
 -   **Faculty:** Login, Dashboard (view personal results), Evaluation Insights, Performance Trends, Report Generation, AI Suggestion Page, Profile Management.
--   **Department Heads:** All Faculty views, plus department-level result views, the ability to evaluate faculty, and Evaluation History (for their own submissions).
+-   **Department Heads:** All Faculty views, plus a tabbed dashboard ("Overview" and "Explore Data") for department-level results, the ability to evaluate faculty, and Evaluation History (for their own submissions).
--   **Admins:** Similar views as Department Heads (institutional, department, and faculty level), but with no AI Suggestion Page.
-Plus: Review Flagged Evaluations, Form & Period Management (with department-level overrides), Academic Structure Management, and User Management (Bulk Import).
+-   **Admins:** Similar views as Department Heads (a tabbed "Overview" and "Explore Data" dashboard for institutional, department, and faculty levels), but with no AI Suggestion Page.
+Plus: Review Flagged Evaluations, Form & Period Management, Academic Structure Management, and User Management (Bulk Import).
 -   **Super Admins:** Login, Dashboard (platform metrics), University Management, User Management, Profile Management.

 #### **Key Interaction Paradigms**